-Arimidex is a prescription drug approved by the Food and Drug Administration (FDA) in 2008 to treat estrogen receptor-positive breast cancer in postmenopausal women.
-Arimidex is also known by its drug name, Anastrozole.
-Arimidex may be prescribed as an adjuvant (post-surgical) treatment in early breast cancer or advanced breast cancer.
+Arimidex is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 2008 to treat estrogen receptor-positive breast cancer in postmenopausal women.
+Arimidex is also known by its drug name, anastrozole.
+Arimidex may be prescribed as an adjuvant (postsurgical) treatment in early breast cancer or advanced breast cancer.
 Arimidex reduces, but does not eliminate, the risk of breast cancer recurring after surgery.

-Arimidex is not suitable for women of childbearing age or those who have shown past hypersensitivity to Anastrozole.
+Arimidex is not suitable for women of childbearing age or those who have shown past hypersensitivity to anastrozole.
 Arimidex should be used with caution in women with high cholesterol, elevated risk for osteoporosis, or a history of heart disease.
-Arimidex should not be taken at the same time as Tamoxifen. read more
+Arimidex should not be taken at the same time as tamoxifen.

 How do I take it?

 Arimidex is a tablet taken orally once a day, either with or without food.
 It is best to take it at the same time each day.

 You may need to take Arimidex for several years.

 Always follow your doctor’s instructions exactly when taking Arimidex.

 Common side effects of Arimidex include hot flashes, weakness, arthritis, joint pain, upper respiratory infection, high blood pressure, depression, nausea and vomiting, rash, osteoporosis, back pain, insomnia, headache, increased cholesterol, and swelling.

 Arimidex raises the risk of osteoporosis, which contributes to fractures.